Our Team

 PhD Candidate

-Ma Xiao (Ma-sh-iao) is a second-year doctoral student in the social psychology program at NYU.
+Ma Xiao (Ma-sh-iao) is a third-year doctoral student in the social psychology program at NYU.
 In 2019 received his BA in psychology and statistics from Carleton College in Minnesota.
 After graduation, he conducted clinical research as a post-graduate associate at Yale Psychiatry, OCD Research Clinic.
 His research interests focus on how factors affecting motivation and self-control processes across construal levels.
 He also wants to investigate motivational research in interpersonal settings to help facilitate growth and bridge performance gaps in minority students.
 For example, what factors change perception of “leaders” and “the successful” in minority students?

 Ke (Kay) Fang